XiaoliChan/wmiexec-RegOut/README.md

 # wmiexec-RegOut

-Modify version of impacket wmiexec.py, get output(data,response) from registry, don't need SMB connection, but I'm in the bad code :(
+Modify version of impacket wmiexec.py,wmipersist.py.
+Got output(data,response) from registry, don't need SMB connection, but I'm in the bad code :(

 # Table of content